PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 ### Plone
 If you need a Content Management System, and Plone and its plugins do what you need.
 Brilliant.
 Go for it.
 Plone is mature, stable, heavily used.
-They have an annual conference, and many regional conferences.
+They have an annual international conference, and many regional conferences.
 I recommend it highly.
 There are lots of consultants you can hire.

 But Plone is not an application development platform.
 If Plone does what you need, you are in great luck.
 But I advise against making changes to